-The information was collected via interview which is relorded several times.
+The information was collected via interview which is recorded several times.
 Then, this information was studied and correlated with the existing theory in order to get valid data about supporting and influencing situations that affect the speakers to be bilingual.
-Intentionally, this report can be acknowledged as information on how these to gain better English and also as data for further study.
+Intentionally, this report can be acknowledged as information on how these ESL speakers have processed to be bilingual in order to gain better English and also as data for further study.

-Mostly, the interview was conducted using thasa Indonesia which is occasionally switched to English.
+Mostly, the interview was conducted using Bahasa Indonesia which is occasionally switched to English.
 The consideration to use Bahasa Indonesia is mainly from the fact that the first language of both learners and the writer is this.
 Hopefully, some important messages which are too difficult and complicated to be explained in English can be explained easily.